abstractguy/TSO_project/README.md

 <img src="documentation/doc/ros_control.jpg" width="640"/>
 <img src="documentation/doc/ros_arm.jpg" width="640"/>
 If you add the Moveit plugins, simulation can run with the uARM in tandem.
-If you then add openai-gym to the ROS container, you can plug this environment to FERM.
+If you then add openai-gym to the ROS container, you can plug this environment to FERM, replacing the xArm by the uArm.
+This was plan C, which has not been completed, as focus shifted towards implementing plans A and B. I have only ran physical and simulation movements separately in ROS and put the plan aside for lack of time and points.

 [FERM](https://github.com/PhilipZRH/ferm)

-Replacing the xArm by the uArm.
-This was plan C, which has not been completed, as focus shifted towards implementing plans A and B. I have only ran physical and simulation movements separately in ROS and put the plan aside for lack of time and points.

 ## Electronics
 <img src="electronics/Project Outputs for uARM/OSHPARK/top_layer.png" width="640"/>